 CHATTERJI: We looked at the public stances that a number of top executives have taken on controversial issues that are unrelated to the business, or at least indirectly related, and our findings were counterintuitive.
 A generation ago, we would have probably advised CEOs not to get involved in controversial political issues [for risk of alienating or losing customers].

-In our study, we found that CEOs can frame the discourse and have an impact on public opinion, potentially to the same extent as prominent politicians, like [Apple CEO] Tim Cook did when he spoke out very publicly against Indiana’s Religious Freedom Restoration Act, which critics warned would allow discrimination against same-sex couples.
-But our research suggests that CEOs who communicate where they stand on a controversial issue can bring more business to their company.
+In our study, we found that CEOs can frame the discourse and have an impact on public opinion, potentially to the same extent as prominent politicians.
+[Apple CEO] Tim Cook did this when he spoke out very publicly against Indiana’s Religious Freedom Restoration Act, which critics warned would allow discrimination against same-sex couples.
+Moreover, our research suggests that CEOs who communicate where they stand on a controversial issue can bring more business to their company.
 With Apple, we noted an increase in consumer intention to buy Apple products after Cook spoke out.

 CEOs who communicate where they stand on a controversial issue can bring in more business.

-And in fact, many commentators point to the pressure from the business community, including Cook, Salesforce CEO Marc Benioff, and Angie’s List CEO Bill Oesterle, as a key driver behind the decision by the Indiana governor and legislature to revise the most contentious provisions of the act.
+And in fact, many commentators point to the pressure from the business community, including Cook, Salesforce.com CEO Marc Benioff, and Angie’s List CEO Bill Oesterle, as a key driver behind the decision by then Indiana governor Mike Pence and the state legislature to revise the most contentious provisions of the act.

 In the future, we’d like to look at the effects of [a CEO] standing up for issues with a public statement versus taking concrete actions such as moving production plant locations or raising wages.